imagej/imagej.github.io/_pages/IJ_Robot.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:IJ\_Robot' %}This plugin calls the Robot Java class.
+{% include component-stats content='sc.fiji:IJ\_Robot' %}This plugin calls the Robot Java class.
 The purpose of the plugin is to allow the macro language to control other programs via clicking and key presses.

 See also http://www.mecourse.com/landinig/software/software.html